anymoto/multiplication_table/README.md

 If N is not present, it's not an integer or it's less than 1, it will get the first 10 prime numbers.

 As a result, a multiplication table will be printed out.
-Like this:
+For N = 8:
 ```
 X 2 3 5 7 11 13 17 19
 2 4 6 10 14 22 26 34 38